 eFileCabinet also provides an internal audit trail to run reports on actions that are taking place within the eFileCabinet software.
 The audit trail can be run on an individual item in eFileCabinet or across the whole system.
 The audit trail tracks everything that happens within the software, from the time a user logs in to what the user did during their session.
 Filters can also be applied to search through the data found in the audit trail.
 The audit trail cannot be deleted or modified by its users.
 And once again, compliance auditors can quickly run searches within the audit trail module and quickly have a snap shot of what is going on within the software.
 This functionality can help you demonstrate compliance to auditors and also permit you additional oversight over your employees’ work.

-eFileCabinet was not created to manage only archival documents.
+Best Practice: eFileCabinet was not created to manage only archival documents.
 All active working documents that are normally stored on your desktop or your My Documents folder can be organized and managed directly in eFileCabinet.
-This also ensures that your company is working on the current version of the document, not the version that was created five years ago.
+This also ensures that your company is working on the current version of the document, not the version that was created 5 years ago.